pughlab/pipeline-suite/README.md

   - master configs must specify common parameters, including:
     - project name
     - path to desired output directory (will be created if this is the initial run)
-    - path to individual tool configs
+    - paths to individual tool configs

 - individual tool configs:
   - all tool configs must specify: